Prawns Delight is a delicious prawn curry in coconut milk which tastes amazing with some hot rice and a dollop of ghee or some piping hot dosas 🙂

-The title of this post ideally should have been “Deep’s Prawn Curry” or “Deep’s mum’s prawn curry” as she likes to correct me but then I wasn’t sure if she wanted to be called out like that or placing her next to prawns was a good idea indeed.
+The title of this post which says prawns delight, ideally, should have been “Deep’s Prawn Curry” or “Deep’s Mum’s Prawn Curry” as she likes to correct me, but then I wasn’t sure if she wanted to be called out like that or placing her next to prawns was a good idea indeed.
 Sorry bad joke I know.

 I love prawns.
 In fact if you ask me my preference of meats seafood is typically on the top, followed my pork, beef, mutton, eggs and chicken.
 It only helps that the rest of the people in the house love sea food as well.
 So I am always looking out for new ways of cooking prawns and other sea food.

-Sometime ago, she was talking to me about this prawn curry that she loves and her description had me drooling.
-In cases like these I usually self invite myself over and ask the person to cook for me but in Deeps case that would mean involving a little more planning then just landing up as she is staying all the way in Dubai.
-So reluctantly I asked her for the recipe instead and being the awesome organised person that she is, she typed it out in detail and sent off within a few days.
+Sometime ago, Deeps was talking to me about this prawn curry that she loves and her description had me drooling.
+In cases like these, I usually self invite myself over and ask the person to cook for me but in Deeps case that would mean involving a little more planning then just landing up as she is staying all the way in Dubai.
+So reluctantly, I asked her for the recipe instead and being the awesome organised person that she is, she typed it out in detail and sent off within a few days.

-After I have got this recipe from her, I have made it at least 3-4 times and it has been wiped off every single time.
+After I have got this recipe of Prawns Delight from her, I have made it at least 3-4 times and it has been wiped off every single time.
 Including once when O had a friend over for lunch.
-He asked me what is for lunch and I told him dosa and prawn curry, like a typical 9 year old he told me “But I eat dosa with only cheese” and like a typical evil mother I told him “not in my house dude”.
-Very hesitantly he took one prawn and one tiny spoon of curry in his plate along with the dosa, trying to get rid of the nagging aunt who will not give him cheese with his dosa and then he took three more servings of the curry and told me “it is not bad auntie”.
+He asked me what is for lunch and I told him dosa and prawn curry and like a typical 9 year old he told me “But I eat dosa only with cheese” and like a typical evil mother I told him “not in my house, dude”.
+Very hesitantly, he took one prawn and one tiny spoon of curry in his plate along with the dosa, trying to get rid of the nagging aunt who will not give him cheese with his dosa and then he took three more servings of the curry and told me “it is not bad, Aunty”.
 Turns out he went home and did tell his mom that he liked the curry and can she learn from me.
-So Sue this one is for you 🙂 the curry that Rahul thought was not too bad 😉
+So Sue, this one is for you 🙂 The curry that Rahul thought was not too bad 😉

 When Deeps was describing the dish, she said one of her favorite things about the dish is how the coconut milk and the masala prawn slowly merge, on how the white and the orange slowly fuse together and the flavours seep in and I have to kind of agree with her.
 It was fascinating to observe and O insists that he will be the one who gives it the first stir always and slowly see the white and orange mixing together.